Who Is Madonna?

 In February 2017, Madonna announced she had adopted 4-year-old twins, Estere and Stelle, from Malawi, posting a photo with the girls on her Instagram account.

-In 2017 Madonna attempted to legally halt the auction of several of her personal items, then in the possession of ex-personal assistant Darlene Lutz.
-However, the singer had previously signed a release from "any and all" future claims against her former friend and employee, and as such a judge ruled that the disputed auction could continue the following year.
+In 2017, Madonna attempted to legally halt the auction of several of her personal items, then in the possession of ex-personal assistant Darlene Lutz.
+However, the singer had previously signed a release from "any and all" future claims against her former friend and employee, and as a result, a judge ruled that the disputed auction could continue the following year.

 The list of personal items included panties and a hairbrush, but the one that drew the most attention was a break-up letter from former boyfriend Tupac Shakur.
 In the letter, the rapper expresses his feelings that while dating a black man likely boosted her reputation for being "exciting," he only stood to suffer for being involved with a white woman.
 "I never meant to hurt you," he writes.
 "Please understand my previous position as that of a young man with limited experience with an extremely famous sex symbol."